cloudnative-pg/cloudnative-pg/docs/src/expose_pg_services.md

            hostPort: 5432
 ```

-and apply it to the `ingress-nginx-controller` deployment:
+Apply it to the `ingress-nginx-controller` deployment:

 ```sh
 kubectl patch deployment ingress-nginx-controller --patch "$(cat patch.yaml)" -n ingress-nginx
 ```

-You can access the primary from your machine running:
+You can access the primary from your machine by running:

 ```sh
 psql -h $(minikube ip) -p 5432 -U postgres